FREE PORTS, THE NEXT BIG THING IN TAX EVASION FOR THE RICH

 What might be worrying the people who represent us to the world is that:

 The WTO and the EU both have certain rules governing the behaviour of members who want to trade globally or in Europe.
 These rules were formed through a democratic process, one which incidentally the UK played a n important role in.

 These rules are in place to prevent one country using tricks to gain an unfair advantage in the market against their fellow members.
 The types of tricks often used include devaluing your currency, providing no rights or fair pay to your employees and offering state aid to a business in order to help them compete with their neighbours.

 Free-ports could, in certain circumstances fall foul of this last one and it seems highly likely that this is where the problem lies.

 Even if EU were foolish enough to accept this notion, the WTO would most certainly not do so.
-We just witness the US leaving the WTO over a similar dispute.
+We just witnessed the US leaving the WTO over a similar dispute.
 The only options that could solve such a problem, at least for WTO is accepting a tariff on your trades to make up for the unfair advantage.
-The whole point of the EU is avoiding such tariffs and hence it sems very unlikely to be accepted
+The whole point of the EU is avoiding such tariffs and hence it seems very unlikely to be accepted.

 All in all, it would seem that free-ports are an idea simply made for the British and no doubt with some city ingenuity, new ways will be found to avoid taxes and increase the value of assets.